 Favorite slots titles at Pulsz include Hot Triple Sevens Special, Joker’s Jewels, Black Wolf and Cycle of Luck.
 The site also features a number of popular Megaways slots games with their creative shape-shifting reels.
 These include 5 Lions, Curse of the Werewolf, Great Rhino and Big Bass Bonanza.

 Chumba Casino is a social casino that offers an especially wide selection of slots as well as video poker.
 You’ll also find other table games at Chumba, including blackjack and roulette.
 The site is owned and operated by VGW Malta Limited, part of the Australian company Virtual Gaming Worlds.
 The Malta Gaming Authority licenses and regulates Chumba.

-Most of the 70-plus slot titles at Chumba Casino are in-house products unique to the site.
+Most of the 140-plus slot titles at Chumba Casino are in-house products unique to the site.
 Many of these proprietary games such as Lucky Charms, Wild Gold, Celtic Goddess and Stampede Fury resemble better-known slots that you might find at California’s tribal casinos.

 LuckyLand Slots is another social casino from Virtual Gaming Worlds (i.e., the VGW Group).
 Like Chumba Casino, it is licensed and regulated by the Malta Gaming Authority.
-However, unlike Chumba Casino, LuckyLand Slots focuses primarily on slots and offers no other casino games.
+However, unlike Chumba Casino, LuckyLand Slots focuses primarily on slots.
 That said, promotions include scratchers and keno-like “instant win” games as well as bonuses simply for logging onto the site.
 There are 11 instant-win games in all.

 The site features more than 80 slot titles, which again are all proprietary, in-house games.
 Favorites include Celestial Unicorn, Dr. Amazing, Wild Winter, and Lucky Duck.

-Funzpoints is a newer sweepstakes casino that likewise primarily features slots, although it also offers daily jackpot drawings that give players another way to win.
+Funzpoints is a social/sweepstakes casino that likewise primarily features slots, although it also offers daily jackpot drawings that give players another way to win.
 Nova Scotia-based Woopla Inc. owns and operates the site.

-At last check, Funzpoints had more than 50 slot games plus one keno game.
+At last check, Funzpoints had more than 70 slot games, including one keno game.
 As with the other sweepstakes sites, the games on Funzpoints are all in-house titles, which means they are all unique to the site.
 Popular Premium Funzpoints titles include Diamond Kitty, Barnyard Frenzy, Cherry Master Deluxe, and Safari Thunder.